VeraChristina/Superposition/README.md

 # Superposition -- Paper Replication
-This repo is a replication of the paper 'Toy Models of Superposition', by Nelhage et al. https://transformer-circuits.pub/2022/toy_model/index.html
+This repo is a replication of the paper 'Toy Models of Superposition', by Elhage et al. https://transformer-circuits.pub/2022/toy_model/index.html

 It is work in progress; unfinished sections are on branches.
 Below you find short summaries of the finished (though unpolished) sections.